apache/yunikorn-site/docs/design/scheduler_plugin.md

 ### Filter

-Filter plugins are used to filter out nodes that cannot run a Pod.
+Filter extension point are used to filter out nodes that cannot run a Pod.
 Only Pods which pass the PreFilter stage are evaluated.

 For the YuniKorn plugin, we follow similar logic to PreFilter, except that we also validate that the pending